Last updated: 9 September 2020

 You should still check to find out if the landlord is charging you the correct amount for energy.
 They can’t charge you more than what’s owed to the supplier or expect you to pay for communal areas of the building.

 If your landlord calculates your energy use without a meter, then they should be able to show you how the costs are worked out.
-Otherwise, your meter will record exactly how much you’ve used in the rental property, so that you can be charged per unit for any relevant charges.
-The landlord must charge a domestic rate, whether or not they have their own business contract with the supplier.
+Otherwise, your rental property’s meter records exactly how much you’ve used, so you can be charged per unit for your actual consumption.
+Your landlord must charge you a domestic rate, regardless of whether they have their own business contract with the supplier.